 Mobile phones, laptops, iPads, and other on-line type products are integrated into all our lives.
 Many are used within our school.
 However, there are those that seek to use these for their own or others gratification.
-The links below provide more information on on-line safety and cover issues such as:
+The link below provides more information on online safety and cover issues such as:

-- Bullying, including online bullying and prejudice-based bullying, racialization and/or extremist behaviour - Child sexual exploitation and trafficking - The impact of new technologies on sexual behaviour, for example sexting and 'up skirting'.
+- Bullying, including online bullying and prejudice-based bullying, racialization and/or extremist behaviour - Child sexual exploitation and trafficking - The impact of new technologies on sexual behaviour, for example sexting.

-https://www.gov.uk/government/publications/teaching-online-safety-in-schools http://swgfl.org.uk/news/News/online-safety/Making-Sense-of-the-New-Online-Safety-Standards
+http://swgfl.org.uk/news/News/online-safety/Making-Sense-of-the-New-Online-Safety-Standards

-Perran-ar-Worthal C.P.
-School take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to School's e-safety policy and the acceptable user policy for staff.
+Perran-ar-Worthal CP School take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to -----School e-safety/online policy and the acceptable user policy for staff.

-6.9.1 Filtering
+6.7.1 Filtering

-The School is adhering to the guidance within the revised KCSIE (September 2020) Annex C and this is reflected within our e-safety policy.
+Perran-ar-Worthal CP School is adhering to the guidance within the revised KCSIE (September 2018) Annex C and this is reflected within our e-safety policy.

-6.10 Domestic Abuse
+6.8 Domestic Abuse

 Domestic abuse may take many forms.
 Witnessing the physical and emotional suffering of a parent may cause considerable distress to children and both the physical assaults and psychological abuse suffered by adult victims who experience domestic abuse can have a negative impact on their ability to look after their children.
 Children can still suffer the effects of domestic abuse, even if they do not witness the incidents directly.
-However, in up to 90% of incidents involving domestic abuse where children reside in the home, the children are in the same or the next room.
+However, in up to 90% of incidents involving domestic violence where children reside in the home, the children are in the same or the next room.
 Children's exposure to parental conflict, even where violence is not present, can lead to serious anxiety and distress among children.
 Children can see school as a safe retreat from problems at home or alternatively not attend school through a perceived need to be at home to protect abused parents or siblings.